 Before reviewing sequencing technologies_ application to measuring gene expression, microarray technology must first be discussed.
 The importance of microarrays in the measurement of gene expression cannot be overstated [Marioni et al., 2008, Shendure and Ji, 2008].
 Microarray use in recent publications, such as defining the transcriptome of the developing human brain Miller et al. [2014], was correct and essential.
 However, limitations of novel sequences discovery combined with analogue signal, make the relevance of microarray technology off-topic to this section.

 The first widely-accepted large scale method used to measured gene expression was Serial Analysis of Gene Expression (SAGE) [Velculescu et al., 1995].
 SAGE, like the before mentioned MPSS technique, produces a digital output of gene expression using a clever procedure of restriction endonucleolytic cDNA cleavage.
 Cleaved-product sticky ends are concatenated together to form long DNA fragments.
 Fragments are cloned into a vector, amplified, and Sanger sequenced.
-Using known sequences incorporated during concatenation, the number of sequenced fragments that align to a given gene is related to the abundance of the original RNA molecule.
+Using known sequences incorporated during concatenation, the number of sequenced fragments that align to a given gene is related to the abundance of the original RNA molecule (I think having a figure to illustrate the technology could be useful).
 A clever molecular trick, SAGE allowed researches to dip into the 5-log range of mRNA expression.
 However, the technique it is still limited by Sanger sequencing read lengths and depth.

 The Solexa/Illumina platform relies on clonal amplification of a single template directly on a slide surface and is therefore not restricted by bacterial cloning.
-Imaging spots with sensitive digital cameras after sequential addition of fluorescent nucleotides, sequencing by synthesis, turned out to be the right mix for a _second generation_ HTS platform.
+Imaging spots with sensitive digital cameras after sequential addition of fluorescent nucleotides, sequencing by synthesis, turned out to be the right mix for a _second generation_ HTS (this is the first time you use the HTS acronym in the text, you should therefore say what it stands for) platform.
 Not long after the Solexa/Illumina platform achieved read lengths of sufficient length and depth necessary to measure gene expression were the first RNA-Seq papers published [Lister et al., 2008, Mortazavi et al., 2008, Nagalakshmi et al., 2008].
 These papers provided a glimpse into the future of molecular biology.
 Indeed, in the years since, analysis by RNA-Seq has quickly overtaken other forms of gene expression analysis, as demonstrated by the number of accessions created in the publically-funded repository of sequencing data, the Gene Expression OmniBus (GEO) [Barrett et al., 2013].
 RNA-Seq allows for digital quantification of RNA expression across physiologically-relevant ranges [Blencowe et al., 2009], novel sequence discovery, measuring RNA-editing [Li et al., 2011], and fuels the novel area of transcript assembly [Trapnell et al., 2010].
 Through modification of the basic protocol or performing additional biochemical steps, RNA-Seq can be used to investigate many aspects of RNA biology (Figure 1.3 and [Mutz et al., 2013]).

 Figure 1.3: Methods for High-throughput sequencing of RNA In the short years since the first report of RNA-Seq, many variations have been reported.
 The figure above provides an incomplete graphical illustration of these variations.
 A more complete list of _*Seq_ applications is maintained on this blog http://liorpachter.wordpress.com/seq.